CSRD for Financial Firms: What SFDR Users Need to Know

 ---

-Practical Timeline for 2026
+Practical Timeline for In-Scope Firms

-Q1 2026 — Complete double materiality assessment.
+During FY2027 — Complete double materiality assessment.
 Identify material ESRS topics.
 Document the process with board approval.

-Q2 2026 — Data collection sprint.
+Data collection across FY2027 — Data collection sprint.
 Gather Scope 1/2 emissions data, own workforce metrics, governance data.
 Engage your SFDR data team to identify overlapping data points.

-Q3 2026 — Draft sustainability statement.
+Ahead of the 2028 filing — Draft sustainability statement.
 Apply material ESRS disclosures.
 Engage assurance provider early — limited assurance takes 6–8 weeks minimum.

 ---